 - Great for cruising along on

-These old fashioned bikes are built with comfort in mind with a bolt upright riding position, and often, a sprung saddle.
-What my mother calls a ‘”sit up and beg” bike.
+These old fashioned models are built with comfort in mind with a bolt upright riding position, and often, a sprung saddle.
+What my mother calls a ‘”sit up and beg”.
 They are often designed with an attractive vintage feel and will look good with a basket.

-Other variations on the theme include traditional Dutch bikes and American style cruisers.
+Other variations on the theme include traditional Dutch and American style cruisers.

 - You really can take it anywhere